f3ltz/Embedathon/README.md

 ### Step 2.
 Actually sending the data to the second PC
 #### a.
 ESP32
-- On the ESP we have a websocket running which takes the Bin data from NVS of the ESP and converts it to readable format using the Preferences library.
+- On the ESP we have a websocket running which takes the Key values from NVS of the ESP and converts it to readable format using the Preferences library.
 - It then sends the data to the computer which decrypts it.
 - **[This](final_task/milestone2/transmit_password_websocket/transmit_password_websocket.ino)** is the code which does this.